mahrang/Multiple-Object-Detection/Readme.txt

 After training YOLOv2 on COCO dataset, we ran the trained model on a video file to detect objects on the street in an autonomous driving scenario.
 Here is the video showing the objects it detected:  https://www.youtube.com/watch?v=U4y2hvrecSw

+You may also use the Python code provided in our Code folder to run YOLOv2 trained on COCO to perform detection on images/videos.

 To Train YOLOv2 to Detect Custom Objects:
 =========================================